 8. Other functions

-Pop-up: Pop-up – with its effectiveness in compelling attention from users – are popularly used in many ecommerce websites.
+Pop-up: Pop-up – with its effectiveness in compelling attention from users – is popularly used in many ecommerce websites.
 If your websites use this tool, don’t forget to add it to the full-site test cases.
 Test cases for pop-up will also include:

 Create attractive Pop-ups for your Magento website with Magento 2 Pop-up